Bardney: Lost villages

-Near the Abbey is the site of the Deserted Medieval Village of Butyate, which was demolished in 1959, and converted to farmland.
+Near the Abbey is the site of the deserted medieval village of Butyate, which was demolished in 1959, and converted to farmland.

-There is another abandoned village associated with the former chapels of St Lawrence and St Andrew, north of modern Bardney.
+Another abandoned village, north of modern Bardney, is associated with the former chapels of St Lawrence and St Andrew.

+Demographics

+At the 2021 census, Bardney's built up area had a population of 2,069.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as:

 Transport

-The river Witham has been used for commercial shipping since time immemorial, but was straightened and improved many times including in 1753 and 1812.
+The river Witham has been used for commercial shipping for centuries, and has been straightened and improved many times including in 1753 and 1812.
 A straight course (new cut) was made at Bardney and the lock built in 1770 was re-built in 1865.

 In 1870, Bardney had a station which was a junction for the Branch Line to Louth via Wragby and the Lincolnshire Loop Line.
 The Louth to Bardney Line closed as well as the Loop Line in 1970 although the section north of Wragby closed prior to 1958–1969.
 The station building survives and is a listed building.
 The route of the old railway has been converted into a cycle-track, known as Water Rail Way, which follows the river between Lincoln and Boston.
 The name of the cycle track refers to the river, the railway, and a wetland bird found in the area, the water rail.

 Great Western Express Festival

-In 1972 the area was host to the Great Western Express Festival, a four-day pop concert (also known as the Bardney Festival).
-Funded by Lord Harlech and the actor Stanley Baker (amongst others) it attracted 30,000 people to the venue, held at the nearby Tupholme Abbey ruins.
+In 1972, the nearby ruin of Tupholme Abbey was the setting for the Great Western Express Festival, a four-day pop concert (also known as the Bardney Festival).
+Funded by Lord Harlech and the actor Stanley Baker (amongst others), the event attracted 30,000 people.
 Amongst the artistes playing were Roxy Music and Status Quo and, for two nights running, the Rory Gallagher Band.
-Despite its popularity the show lost money due mainly to bad weather which blighted the event.
+Despite its popularity the show lost money, due mainly to bad weather which blighted the event.